1905 Snyder tornado: Snyder tornado

 Prior to the Snyder tornado, a first tornado developed at 6:45 PM CST near Carmel in Greer County, which is about one hour northwest of Wichita Falls, Texas.
 This tornado killed at least 10 people.
 Numerous homes, farmsteads and a school house sustained heavy damage or were destroyed.
-The tornado lifted near Lock (in Jackson County).
+The tornado lifted northeast of Lock (in present-day Jackson County).
 A second and more destructive tornado touched down just after 8:00 PM CST near the Kiowa/Greer County line and merged with the remnants of the first cyclone.
 It also proceeded northeast across the Red River Valley and Otter Creek region.
 At around 8:45 PM CST (after dark), it struck the town of Snyder, killing 97 people.
 Structures in the western and northern part of the town were completely demolished, with some homes being swept away.
 One hundred homes were leveled and 150 were badly damaged.
 The tornado lifted northeast of Snyder shortly after 9:00 PM CST.
 Another tornado from a different supercell, which previously killed two in Elk City in Beckham County, killed three more in Quinlan, Oklahoma, which is about two hours northeast of Snyder.